drogue-iot/drg/README.md

 # Add some data
 drg create device <deviceId> -a <appId> -d `{"foo":"bar"}`

-# Edit a device data
+# Edit a device data - this will open an editor
 drg edit device <deviceId> --app <appId>

+# update a device providing the data
+drg update device <deviceId> -a <appId> -f </path/to/json>

 # Delete a device
 drg delete device <deviceId> - <appId>